-At 30 June 2017 the Board comprised of ten Non-Executive Directors (2016: eleven) plus the Chairman and Vice Chairman.
-In addition there were three Executive Directors (2016: three).
+At 30 June 2018 the Board comprised of eleven Non-Executive Directors (2017: ten), the Chairman and Vice Chairman.
+In addition, there were three Executive Directors (2017: three).
 The Board, which meets four times a year, is responsible for the strategy and overall performance of the Company.
 Each Board meeting is preceded by a clear agenda and any relevant information is provided to Directors in advance of the meeting.